cybergarage/uecho-go/doc/device_overview.md

 ## Making Devices

-uEcho supports your original standard devices of [ECHONET Lite][enet] specification easily.
-This document explains to create your original  [ECHONET Lite][enet] device step by step.
+uEcho easily supports creating your own standard devices based on the [ECHONET Lite][enet] specification.
+This document explains how to create your own [ECHONET Lite][enet] device step by step.

 ## Creating Devices

 ### 1. Creating Node

-To create your original device, use `NewLocalNode()` as the following at first.
+To create your own device, first use `NewLocalNode()` as follows:

 ```
 import (